First-Year Students

 The college guarantees admission to any of its baccalaureate degree programs to students transferring from Colorado public institutions of higher education who meet the College of Engineering and Applied Science Guaranteed Admission Criteria for Colorado Transfers.

-Transfer students are required to have an overall GPA of 3.0 or higher.
-Students with more than 36 credit hours must have completed an introductory course in the major they intend to pursue, with a GPA of 3.0 or higher:
+For all majors except environmental design majors, students with more than 36 credit hours must have completed an introductory course in the major they intend to pursue with a grade of B or better and with a GPA of 3.0 or higher:

 • Communication majors: Public Speaking OR Group Communication